GlPortal/specification/mechanics.md

     -   Show logical operations using their respective MIL/ANSI symbol, plus its short name (AND, OR, NAND, NOR, XOR, XNOR, NOT) inside the symbol (because not everyone knows the symbol)
-    -   Has a to-be-chosen color when disabled, anoter one when enabled
+    -   Has a to-be-chosen color when disabled, another one when enabled
     -   Can have delay and timer gates
         -   Must choose symbols
         -   Delay/timer written in symbol (e.g. 2s)